JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## Search

+Search is supported by [docusaurus-lunr-search](https://github.com/lelouch77/docusaurus-lunr-search).
+Search is only available after the `npm run build` command is run and then the build folder is served by using `npm run serve` command.